Paragonimiasis Diagnosis continued...

 A definite diagnosis of paragonimiasis is made when fluke eggs are detected in an infected person’s sputum or stool.
 But the flukes may not lay eggs until two months after you are infected.
 That makes early diagnosis difficult.

 In most people, paragonimiasis can be cured with oral anti-parasite medications.
 The recommended treatment is praziquantel (Biltricide).
-It is taken three times daily for three days.
+It is taken three times daily for two days.

 In the rare cases of paragonimiasis with brain involvement, other treatments may be necessary, such as anti-seizure medications or surgery to reduce brain swelling.